Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Support for high‑performing site delivery

-Best-fit for content creation needs
+Best fit for content creation needs

-#10 best CMS solutions for SEO in 2024
+#10 best CMS for SEO in 2025

 1. Hygraph CMS for multi‑source, multi‑channel content

-Hygraph is a powerful, GraphQL-based CMS that helps companies unify content from all their data sources and deliver it to any channel.
+Hygraph is a powerful GraphQL‑based CMS that helps companies unify content from all their data sources and deliver it to any channel.
+With advanced tools for both developers and content creators, it’s particularly valuable for teams using unique content types, working with large volumes of content, requiring granular workflows or managing multiple brands, markets and channels.

 How we handle SEO at Hygraph